gmiam/untienots/README.md

 In order to use an API in production, we need to be able to expose it over internet.
 We need also to have a nice public DNS domain and alias.
 Assuming we will run our kubernetes cluster over a public cloud provider such as GCP or AWS, we consider the DNS objects as infrastructure.
 As all our infrastructure, we want it defined as code.

 The major tool used to do that is Terraform.
 Terraform is composed of a CLI and a delarative language (HCL).
 Using it we are able to declare all our infrastructure in declarative file, using the proprietary HCL language.
 Terraform maintain also a state for each project (by default in a *.tfstate file).
 And each time we use the cli in our project, Terraform will refresh its internal state comparing the actual infrastructure and the tfstate file.
-Base on that comparison, it will ouput all the changes that need to be made in order to have the infrastructure matching the declarative file.
+Based on that comparison, it will ouput all the changes that need to be made in order to have the infrastructure matching the declarative file.
 In order to do so, Terraform use the APIs of the main cloud provider (but also other connector such as VMware or kubernetes itself).

-Everything Terraform use to create or modify resources is publicly available through apis or cli coming from vendor themselves (AWS even have its own cli and its own infrastructure as code: CloudFormation).
+Everything Terraform use to create or modify resources is publicly available through apis or cli coming from vendors themselves (AWS for example even have its own cli and its own infrastructure as code: CloudFormation).
 The value of terraform is in its maturity and in the possibility to reuse some part of the code between different provider (it can be very tricky though).

 * Note: there is a newcomer in this market: Pulumi.
 Its particularity is to rely on mainstream language to describe the infrastructure (python, go, typescript, ...).
 This is an interesting approach as a lot of people know these languages and it also allow to perform unit testing on Pulumi code.
 (Disclaimer: I never tried to use it yet)